flyingsparx/CM1102_2013/README.md

 Licensing
 -----------

-All code in this repository is un-licensed so please feel free to copy it and change it as you need.
+All code in this repository is distributed without a license so please feel free to copy it and change it as you need.

 Contents